 - GranTurismo GranCabrio (2010-Present) Finally Maserati got the point and produced a beautiful convertible for the retirees.

 - GranTurismo MC Stradale (2011-Present) Released with power up to 444bhp and weight down by 110lbs.

 Since its release the Maserati GranTurismo has taken a large depreciation hit.
 This is good news for the cash strapped buyer but also means to watch out for high mileage models.
 Pricing the GranTurismo is actually semi tough, meaning you can not compare it to a Porsche 911 or Bmw M6 as both appeal to a different crowd.
 The GranTurismo at heart is a GT car where the Porsche 911 and Bmw M6 are geared towards the track.
-When looking at buying a GranTurismo we advise to buy a model between 2010 and 2012.
+When looking at buying a GranTurismo we advise to buy a model between 2013 and 2014.
 By this point the Italian engineers came back from their lunch break and fixed the issues plaguing the first models.
-Currently you can a 2008 GranTurismo for around $40k but the miles will be around 60K or more.
-Again we advise to buy a 2010-2012 with 25K-30K miles; this will put you back about $60K-$65K.
+Though the more desirable GranTurismo to own from a hacking stand point would be an MC edition as they retain their values better than regular or Sport models.
 Remember these are Italian GT cars and need to be properly maintained.

 Pricing the ultimate driving machine: